-Written public comments will be accepted through April 4, 2019, via www.regulations.gov.
-Comments received after that date may not be reviewed by the NOSB before the meeting.
+Written public comments will be accepted through October 3, 2019 via www.regulations.gov.
+Comments received after that date may not be reviewed by the NOSB before the October meeting.

-Sunset 2021 Meeting 1 - Request for Public Comment Handling Substances §§205.605(a), 205.605(b), 205.606 April 2019
+Sunset 2021 Meeting 2 - Review Handling Substances §§205.605(a), 205.605(b), 205.606 October 2019

-Note: With the exception of Activated Charcoal, L-Malic Acid, Microorganisms, Peracetic Acid/Peroxyacetic Acid, and Sodium Acid Pyrophosphate, the materials included in this list are undergoing early sunset review as part of November 18, 2016, NOSB recommendation on efficient workload re-organization.
+Note: With the exception of activated charcoal, L-malic acid, microorganisms, peracetic acid/peroxyacetic acid, and sodium acid pyrophosphate, the materials included in this list are undergoing early sunset review as part of the November 18, 2016, NOSB recommendation on efficient workload re-organization.